Terrible sea monsters. Creepy monsters of the deep sea. Basilisk - Poisonous snakes

 Loch Ness monster

-He is also often referred to as Nessie.
+He is also often called Nessie.

 This unknown creature was first discovered in 1933, and there is still no clear evidence that it existed or exists.